-Figure 8.
-Zoom-in to the MS/MS spectrum of the 3'(n-3) metabolite -9 charge state at the 0.3% spiked-in level.
-Data was acquired without using the Zeno trap (left) and with using the Zeno trap (right).
-Only y fragments are annotated; just one y fragment ion was found in the MS/MS spectrum acquired without using the Zeno trap, while four were found when the Zeno trap was used.
+Figure 9.
+Zoom-in to the MS/MS spectrum of the 3'(n-3) metabolite -9 charge state at the 0.3% spike-in level.
+Data were acquired without using the Zeno trap (left) and with using the Zeno trap (right).
+Only y fragments are annotated; just 1 y fragment ion was found in the MS/MS spectrum acquired without using the Zeno trap, while 4 were found when the Zeno trap was used.
 S/N of the spectrum with the Zeno trap on was approximately 10x better showing significantly more automatically assigned fragment ions in Molecule Profiler software.